mbrezu/Shovel/ShovelVmSpec.md

 The VM state is defined by:

  * the stack (and objects reachable from it),
- * the current environment (and objects reachable from it) and
+ * the current environment (and objects reachable from it),
- * the 'program counter' (the next instruction to be executed).
+ * the 'program counter' (the next instruction to be executed),
+ * the total-ticks counter (see section 'Quotas' below) and
+ * the used cells counter (see section 'Quotas' below).

 The Shovel implementation must provide means to serialize and deserialize the state of the VM, and to stop and start the VM.